Decade 1630-1639

 The main talent of Rembrandt is in the expressive realism of the portraits.
 The light is centered on the face and fades at the periphery of the image.
 The young artist experiments with the oval format which elegantly reduces the dark corners.
 It seems that the oval panels preceded the false frames painted on rectangular panels.

-On December 13, 2000, Christie's sold the portrait of an old woman for £ 20M including premium from a lower estimate of £ 4M, lot 52.
+On December 13, 2000, Christie's sold the portrait of an old woman for £ 20M from a lower estimate of £ 4M, lot 52.
 The image is shared by Wikimedia.
 The bevelling of this 74 x 56 cm panel attests that the picture was oval from the start.

 The portrait is signed van Ryn with the monogram RHL which marks the initials of his first name and his previous installation in Leiden.
 The artist has not yet found the best way to identify himself : in the same year, he sometimes signs with the simplified version Rembrant of his first name.